hyln9/VIKIROOT/README.md

 ## Usage

-You may run it through an adb shell and get a root shell either in the built-in terminal or a remote terminal server such as nc.
+You may run it through an adb shell (place it under /data/local/tmp) and get a root shell either in the built-in terminal or a remote terminal server such as nc.
 For details, run it without any parameters.

 ## Credits